Mitchell Stephens (ice hockey): Montreal Canadiens

 On July 13, 2022, Stephens signed a one-year, two-way contract with the Montreal Canadiens.
 He spent the entire 2022–23 season with Montreal's AHL affiliate, the Laval Rocket, scoring 20 goals and 41 points in 68 games.
 He re-signed with Montreal on July 10, 2023 to a one-year, two-way contract.
 Stephens participated in the Canadiens' 2023 training camp, but was placed on waivers and after going unclaimed, was assigned to Laval to start the 2023–24 season.
 He was recalled by Montreal on December 1, 2023.
 He made his Canadiens debut in a 5–4 overtime loss to the Detroit Red Wings on December 2 playing on the fourth line with Jesse Ylönen and Joel Armia.
 He scored his first goal for the Canadiens in a 5–2 win over the Chicago Blackhawks on December 23.

 Seattle Kraken

 As an unrestricted free agent entering the NHL free agency period, Stephens signed a two-year, two-way contract with the Seattle Kraken on July 1, 2024.

+Having completed his two year tenure with the Kraken, Stephens opted to remain within the organization, signing a two-year AHL contract with the Coachella Valley Firebirds on 8 July 2026.